-The Musicology Department invites applicants for the 2013-14 academic year to the PhD program.
-Applicants will be considered for USC’s Provost Fellowship, which provides four years of funding (two with full fellowship, two with teaching assistantships), with full tuition remission, health insurance, and an annual stipend currently set at $30,000.
-Additional funding opportunities are also available.
-Applicants are strongly encouraged to contact Joanna Demers, the Musicology Department chair, at firstname.lastname@example.org well before the December 1st deadline for further information.
+Admission to the PhD program is currently suspended and applications will be re-opened in fall 2021 to be considered for admission to the fall of 2022.
+Applicants will be considered for a USC Provost’s Fellowship, which provides five years of fellowship funding currently set at $30,500, with full tuition remission and health insurance.
+Additional fellowship and teaching assistantship opportunities are also available.
+Applicants are strongly encouraged to contact Bruce Brown, the Musicology Department chair, at firstname.lastname@example.org well before the December 1st deadline for further information.

-All applicants to the PhD in Historical Musicology must upload a writing sample with the USC application, in the form of a research paper on a musical topic that contains accurate historical description, critical engagement with ideas and literature, and an original conclusion or insight (writing samples will NOT be accepted via mail).
+All applicants to the PhD in Historical Musicology must upload a writing sample via the Thornton SlideRoom portal, in the form of a research paper on a musical topic that contains accurate historical description, critical engagement with ideas and literature, and an original conclusion or insight (writing samples will not be accepted via mail or email).

-Applicants should also be sure to upload a Statement of Purpose one or two pages in length telling concisely why the applicant wishes to study musicology, why he or she is applying to USC, and what areas of research are of interest.
-Lastly, 3 Letters of Recommendation are required (see the USC online application for instructions on how to submit).
+Applicants should also be sure to upload a Statement of Purpose via the Thornton SlideRoom portal, one or two pages in length telling concisely why the applicant wishes to study musicology, why he or she is applying to USC, and what areas of research are of interest.
+Lastly, three Letters of Recommendation are required.

-In addition to having official copies of college/university transcripts mailed to the USC Admission Office, applicants also MUST upload copies of transcripts online with the application.
-Also all letters of recommendation should be submitted by recommenders through the online application process (details are in the application).
-Any letters of recommendation that cannot be submitted in this fashion should also be uploaded with the application.
+In addition to having official copies of college/university transcripts mailed to the USC Admission Office, applicants also must upload copies of transcripts online through the Thornton SlideRoom portal.
+Also all letters of recommendation should be submitted by recommenders via the SlideRoom portal.